 - Support healthy testosterone levels

 Therefore, ashwagandha can support male health, and combat the decline of muscle mass, testosterone and libido.

 Ashwagandha Side Effects

 There have been mild side effects experienced by some participants in studies, with the most commonly reported side effects being nausea, headache, stomach irritation, and drowsiness (19).

 Most studies have shown that an effective daily dose of Ashwagandha is around 500mg.
 Ashwagandha can be taken on an empty stomach, but you can consume it alongside a small snack to avoid discomfort.
 A study to explore the safety of different doses of ashwagandha at 250mg per day, 750mg per day, and 1000 mg per day was tolerated well at high doses (20).

 Taking ashwagandha as a health supplement is a growing trend due to its multitude of general well-being health benefits and ability to aid in bodybuilding programmes.
 Ashwagandha supplements are readily available at most health and nutrition retailers, including ourselves!
-We have just introduced one of the most absorbable and effective Ashwagandha supplements on the market– Organic Ashwagandha Capsules.
+We have just introduced one of the market's most absorbable and effective Ashwagandha supplements– Organic Ashwagandha Capsules.